CS2Italy/.github/README.md

-# .github
+# Welcome to CS2Italy
-Welcome to CS2Italy
+## Computational Social Science in Italy